papillonlibre/RL-Scientific-Discovery/planning.md

   * If we have a cluster of plumes in our detectable range, we could do a reciprocal reward to ensure we are always getting closer to all of them
 * System health: Negative reward for any damage to spacecraft systems due to high radiation levels.
 * Learning progress: reward for adapting to new scenarios
+  * good thing to have if we can implement it
+  * would go hand in hand with TL approach
+  * prioritize other rewards first
 * Efficiency: Reward for completing the mission with minimal fuel or resource usage.
 	* Assumes we have information about the least amount of fuel possible
 	* Could structure this as period reward proportional to amount of fuel remaining